BlueEyesButterfly/AFtemp/README.txt

 Version 1.1

-Added features for data security by establishing structured database using firebase in order to serve individual users.
-Added default data including user's information on life, star, and energy points, and also personal icons.
-Completed dataset for world number 1 and added results for exploring different worlds.
-Developed a view for collecting the card that user has collected.
-Created associated buttons for Gacha and Setting functions.
-Adjusted the content and the location of the side bar.
+Added normal summon function which could randomly generate a card associated with this normal card set and cost user 3 points of engergy.
+Added rare summon function which could randomly generate a card associated with this rare card set and cost user 5 points of engergy.
+Added interactions between two summon functions and collection data storage Added interactions between two summon functions and user energy points Added tables in firebase for all worlds in explore page Completed all the function of different worlds in explore page Added tables in firebase for all cards belonged to different worlds Completed the function of grading which could render WinACard page if all answers were right, and render youLoose page if one answer was not right.
+Completed the function of WinACard page which could randomly generate a card associated with that world, and automatically created a new record in user's collections.
+Added Like us on facebook link out page
+Added About us page

 ## Incomplete Issues:

- 1. Incomplete relationships between the reward from Explore and the card information from Collection and the cards optioned from Gacha
- 2. Incomplete datasets for exploring locations other than world number 1.
- 3. Lack of updating functions associated with Nickname, Birthday, and Gender information under the setting page for different users.
+ 1. Lack of updating functions associated with Nickname, Birthday, and Gender information under the setting page for different users.
- 4. Lack of function music plugin.
+ 2. Lack of functional music plugin.
- 5. Incomplete descriptions corresponding to each card.
- 6. Incomplete link for "About Us", "Like us on Facebook".
- 7. Incomplete functional buttons for gacha methods.
+ 3. Incomplete functional buttons for two remaining gacha functions which are shop and exchange.
+ 4. Incomplete some constraint for dynamic user data

 ## Authors